baoqh98/hoquocbaoproton/README.md

 ### Hi there 👋

-I'm a junior web developer with a passion for creating useful and functional websites.
+I'm a web developer with a passion for creating useful and functional websites.
 I familiar worked in javascript and has experience in designing and developing websites from scratch.
 <!--
 **hoquocbaoproton/hoquocbaoproton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.